RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 }
 ```

 Now reload your page.
-You should see a Blockly editor with Halloween colours:
+You should see a Blockly editor with a yellow toolbox and
+red scrollbars:

 ![A Blockly editor with Halloween colors.](components-halloween.png)